 Express shipping times from the United States to Finland can vary between 2-5 business days.
 A package from New York to Helsinki can be guaranteed to arrive in 2 business days.
 Times may vary due to location in Finland or the United States.
 A number of international express mail couriers such as DHL, FedEx, and UPS operate in Finland.
 There are certain items that are banned for import in Finland and these import restrictions can be found through the individual carrier’s websites.

 Finland employs a de minimis value on the total purchase of the delivery for tax and duty assessments.
-The de minimis value for duty is EUR 150 and the de minimis value for tax is EUR 22, excluding alcohol and tobacco where duty/tax always apply.
+The de minimis value for duty is EUR 150.
+The EU abolished VAT de minimis of 22 Euro as of 1 July 2021.
 Customs duties are generally ad valorem duties, meaning that they are calculated as a percentage of the customs value.
 Some goods are also subject to a specific duty based, for example, on their weight or number.
 Customs duties are determined based on the customs tariff code under which the goods are classified.

 The U.S. Commercial Service offers a service called the International Company Profile.
 International Company Profile service provides you with background and financial information on companies in over 80 countries.